keptn/lifecycle-toolkit/docs/docs/migrate/keptn/strategy.md

 [SLIs](https://v1.keptn.sh/docs/1.0.x/reference/files/sli/)
 (Service Level Indicators)
-represent queries from the data provider such as Prometheus, Dynatrace, or Datadog, which is configured as a Keptn integration.
+represent queries from the data provider such as Prometheus, Thanos, Dynatrace, or Datadog, which is configured as a Keptn integration.

 When migrating to Keptn, you need to define a